RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 Fastq files
 ***********

 Next, we want to acquire the fastq files.
-For many datasets, the easiest way to retrieve the fastq files is using the ´European Nucleotide Archive <https://www.ebi.ac.uk/ena>´_(ENA) as it provides direct download links when searching for a dataset.
+For many datasets, the easiest way to retrieve the fastq files is using the ´European Nucleotide Archive <https://www.ebi.ac.uk/ena>´_ (ENA) as it provides direct download links when searching for a dataset.
 Unfortunately, the *GSE66929* dataset is not provided by ENA.

-Therefore, we will use the ´Sequence Read Archive <https://www.ncbi.nlm.nih.gov/sra>´_(SRA) instead, which is hosted by NCBI.
+Therefore, we will use the ´Sequence Read Archive <https://www.ncbi.nlm.nih.gov/sra>´_ (SRA) instead, which is hosted by NCBI.
+On the NCBI webpage, we search for the GEO accession number, here *GSE66929*.

 .. image:: images/SRA_search.png
     :scale: 50%
     :align: center

-On the NCBI webpage, we search for the GEO accession number, here *GSE66929*.
+We receive one search result.

 .. image:: images/SRA_search_hit.png
     :scale: 50%
     :align: center

-We receive one search result.
+When following the link provided in the search results, we get an overview with all kinds of information about the dataset.
+We are interested mainly in the samples provided on this page.
+In this tutorial, we are interested in the highlighted samples.

 .. image:: images/SRA_samples.png
     :scale: 50%
     :align: center

-When following the link provided in the search results, we get an overview with all kinds of information about the dataset.
-We are interested mainly in the samples provided on this page.
-In this tutorial, we are interested in the highlighted samples.
 There are many ways to download fastq files with SRA.
 For more information about downloading please have a look at the following guide: ´*Downloading SRA data using command line utilities* <https://www.ncbi.nlm.nih.gov/books/NBK158899/>´_.

+The simplest way is most likely the usage of the ´*SRA Toolkit* <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=std>´_, as it allows direct conversion into *.fastq* files.
+The figure below shows how to find the *SRR ID* for the example of *C.rna.rep1*.
+By following the *GSM ID* link (Figure above) and then the *SRX ID* link, the *SRR ID* can be retrieved.

 .. image:: images/SRA_ID.png
     :scale: 50%
     :align: center

-The simplest way is most likely the usage of the ´*SRA Toolkit* <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=std>´_, as it allows direct conversion into *.fast* files.
-The figure above shows how to find the *SRR ID* for the example of *C.rna.rep1*.
-By following the *GSM ID* link and then the *SRX ID* link, the *SRR ID* can be retrieved.

 Using the *SRA Toolkit* and the *SRR ID*s for our 4 samples we can use the *fasterq-dump* executable to download the according *.fastq* files.
 (We strongly suggest to compress the *.fastq* files in order to save space.)